Tenerife: Economy

 Tenerife is the economic capital of the Canary Islands.
-At present, Tenerife is the island with the highest GDP in the Canary Islands.
+At present, Tenerife is the island with the highest GDP in the archipelago (~€25 billion) and has a GDP per capita of ~€26,000.
 Even though Tenerife's economy is highly specialized in the service sector, which makes 78% of its total production capacity, the importance of the rest of the economic sectors is key to its production development.
 In this sense, the primary sector, which only represents 1.98% of the total product, groups activities that are important to the sustainable development of the island's economy.
 The energy sector which contributes 2.85% has a primary role in the development of renewable energy sources.
 The industrial sector which shares in 5.80% is a growing activity in the island, vis-a-vis the new possibilities created by technological advances.
 Finally, the construction sector with 11.29% of the total production has a strategic priority, because it is a sector with relative stability which permits multiple possibilities of development and employment opportunities.

 Tourism

 Tourism is the most prominent industry in the Canaries, which are one of the major tourist destinations in the world.
 Tenerife is the most visited island in the archipelago and one of the most important tourist destinations in Spain.

 In 2014, 11,473,600 foreign tourists came to the Canary Islands.
 Tenerife had 4,171,384 arrivals that year, excluding the numbers for Spanish tourists which make up an additional 30% of total arrivals.
 According to last year's Canarian Statistics Centre's (ISTAC) Report on Tourism the greatest number of tourists from any one country come from the United Kingdom, with more than 3,980,000 tourists in 2014.
 In second place comes Germany followed by Sweden, Norway, the Netherlands, France, Ireland, Belgium, Italy, Denmark, Finland, Switzerland, Poland, Russia and Austria.

-Tourism is more prevalent in the south of the island, which is hotter and drier and has many well developed resorts such as Playa de las Americas and Los Cristianos.
+Tourism is more prevalent in the south of the island, which is hotter and drier and has many large resorts such as Playa de las Americas and Los Cristianos.
 More recently coastal development has spread northwards from Playa de las Americas and now encompasses the former small enclave of La Caleta.
 According to the Moratoria act passed by the Canarian Parliament in Santa Cruz de Tenerife, no more hotels will be built on the island unless they are classified as 5 star-quality and comprise different services such as golf courses or convention facilities.
 This act was passed with the goal of improving the standard of tourism service and promoting environmentally conscious development.